Military history of Germany: Thirteenth century

 In 1226 Konrad I of Masovia appealed to the Teutonic Knights, a German crusading military order, to defend his borders and subdue the pagan Baltic Prussians.
 The conquest and Christianization of Prussia was accomplished after more than 50 years, after which the Order ruled it as a sovereign Teutonic Order state.
 Their conflict of interests with the Polish-Lithuanian state lead in 1410 to Battle of Grunwald (Tannenberg) where a Polish-Lithuanian army inflicted a decisive defeat and broke its military power, although the Order withstood the following Siege of Marienburg and managed to retain most of its territories.

 In 1212, Emperor Frederick was forced to fight a civil war to defend his title.
 He defended his title and owed the Pope for acknowledging him and helping him retain his title.
 For this, Emperor Frederick passed the Golden Bull of Eger in which he made concessions to the church.

 In 1244, the war of Flemish Succession broke out with two counties, one German and one French, arguing over who was to succeed Margaret II, Countess of Flanders.
 The conflict was between half-brothers, both of whose mother was the aforementioned Margaret, John I of Avesnes and Guy of Dampierre.
 The result of the war was John I of Avesnes defeating his mother and half brother with the aid of Count William of Holland.

 The Teltow-Magdeburg Wars were fought in the modern German state of Brandenburg.
-It was fought between 1239–1245 over the ownership of some eastern German territories.
+It was fought between 1239 and 1245 over the ownership of some eastern German territories.
 The war was between princes of the Holy Roman Empire.
 The result was that Otto the Pious and John I of Brandenburg (Brothers who jointly ruled Brandenburg) expanded their holdings in eastern Germany.
 Following their conquest, the brothers would later go on to help the Teutonic Order defeat a Prussian uprising in the middle of the 1260s.

 In 1260, there was a small uprising in the town of Hamelin.
 The townsfolk rose up in response to a threat by the Bishop of Minden.
 The Battle took place at the abandoned village of Sedemuender.
 The result was the total defeat of the townsfolk.